Hurricane threat as Tropical Storm Fiona aims at Puerto Rico

 “What worries me most is the rain,” said forecaster Ernesto Morales with the National Weather Service in San Juan.

+The National Weather Service warned late Saturday that the Blanco River in the southeast coastal town of Naguabo had already surpassed its banks and urged people living nearby to move immediately.

-It was forecast to swipe past the Dominican Republic on Monday and then northern Haiti and the Turks and Caicos Islands with the threat of heavy rain.
+Fiona was forecast to swipe the Dominican Republic on Monday and then northern Haiti and the Turks and Caicos Islands with the threat of heavy rain.
 It could threaten the far southern end of the Bahamas on Tuesday.

 A hurricane warning was posted for the Dominican Republic’s eastern coast from Cabo Caucedo to Cabo Frances Viejo.